-Health and Energy U-234 and U-238 concentrations in semiannual composite air samples are in fair agreement.
-The relatively lower concentration data are in good agreement, while for the higher concentration data Health reports concentrations higher than those reported by Energy.
+Health and Energy U-234 and U-238 concentrations in semiannual composite air samples are in fair agreement, as the data display a non-systematic random discrepancy.

-Health and Energy C-14 concentrations in water samples are in fair agreement, as the concentrations reported by Energy are within 25% of those reported by Health.
+Health and Energy C-14 concentrations in water samples are in poor agreement, as the concentrations reported by Energy are within 25% of those reported by Health.
 However, historically the agreement has been poor, as much greater differences have been observed.

-Health's laboratory is investigating procedures to improve its analysis of C-14 in water samples.
+Health's laboratory is reviewing published methods to quantify C-14 in water samples.
+Three viable methods have been identified, each with their own challenges.
 The laboratory intends to a) identify a procedure to better concentrate the carbon contained in the sample, and b) develop a procedure to address the case where the presence of other radionuclides interferes with the ability to quantify concentrations of C-14.
+A future report will discuss this effort.

-Health and Energy gross alpha concentrations in water samples are in fair agreement.
+Health and Energy gross alpha and gross beta concentrations in water samples are in fair agreement.
 Health systematically reports higher concentrations than Energy, on average a factor of two times higher.